rust-lang/async-book/src/getting_started/http_server_example.md

         // `serve` takes a closure which returns a type implementing the
         // `Service` trait. `service_fn` returns a value implementing the
         // `Service` trait, and accepts a closure which goes from request
         // to a future of the response.
-In order to use our `serve_req`
+To use our `serve_req` function
-        // function with Hyper, we have to box it and put it in a compatability
+        // with Hyper, we have to box it and put it in a compatability
         // wrapper to go from a futures 0.3 future (the kind returned by
         // `async fn`) to a futures 0.1 future (the kind used by Hyper).
         .serve(|| service_fn(|req|